 CYPECAD´s structural models in Augmented Reality with “BIMserver.center AR”

-In this article we will briefly summarize two possible procedures to view a CYPECAD structure to Augmented Reality, including its calculation data and analytical model.
+In this article we will briefly summarize two possible procedures to view a CYPECAD structure in Augmented Reality, including its calculation data and analytical model.

 1. Automatic synchronization of a CYPECAD project with BIMserver.center

-This will create a direct connection between CYPECAD and BIMserver.center, allowing the Augmented Reality model to be update automatically in real time, the changes which are made to the structure.
+This will create a direct connection between CYPECAD and BIMserver.center, allowing the Augmented Reality model to update automatically in real time with the changes which are made to the structure.

 Step 1 – Project creation